 Final Thoughts

 Creating a healthy newborn sleep schedule is not about following a strict timetable.
-It is about building comforting routines, recognizing your baby's needs, and creating a peaceful sleep environment.
+It is about building comforting routines, recognizing your baby's sleep cues, and creating a safe and peaceful sleep environment.

 With patience, consistency, and plenty of love, your baby will gradually develop healthy sleep habits that benefit the entire family.